Technical Solutions Architect Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Technical Solutions Architect roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Technical Solutions Architect positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Technical Solutions Architect positions.
 The H-1B applies to most international candidates but requires winning the annual USCIS lottery.
 If you hold Australian citizenship, the E-3 is available year-round with no lottery.
 If you hold citizenship from Singapore or Chile, the H-1B1 is an alternative that also bypasses the H-1B cap.

 What qualifications does Google expect for a Technical Solutions Architect role?